 Have you decided to go down the internship route and don’t know where and how?
 We have prepared some tips for you.

 Today we received an email from a lovely and very enthusiastic interpreter and translator who is currently studying for her Master’s degree and was interested in an internship.
-We are not running any placements programmes at the moment, but there are plenty of other agencies that options.
+We are not running any placements programmes at the moment, but there are plenty of other agencies that offer this option.

 Applying for an internship (just like applying for a job) can be a stressful time for anyone, especially if it’s their first time.
 Therefore, we have decided to write this post that can help many young graduates.